phetsims/models-of-the-hydrogen-atom/doc/implementation-notes.md

 A `ModelViewTransform2` instance is used to transform between model and view coordinate systems.
 See `modelViewTransform` in ZoomedInBoxNode.ts for details.

-For the deBroglie model, the "3D Height" representation involves a pseudo-3D animation as the atom is rotated into place.
+For the deBroglie atomic model, the "3D Height" representation involves a pseudo-3D animation as the atom is rotated into place.
 This involves animation the pitch component of 3D rotation (the other two components are roll and yaw, and they are not involved here).
 The view is then flattened to 2D, with ZoomedInBoxNode's `modelViewTransform` handling the transform.
 See DeBroglie3DHeightNode.ts.

-For the Schrodinger model, +x is to the right, +z is up, and +y is perpendicular to the screen.
+For the Schrodinger atomic model, +x is to the right, +z is up, and +y is perpendicular to the screen.
 The view is flattened to 2D, with ZoomedInBoxNode's `modelViewTransform` handling the transform.

 ### Query Parameters